-One of the leading companies in the Ibex 35 as regards the presence of women on the Board of Directors, exceeding the target of a 30% female presence set for 2020 in Recommendation no. 14 of the CNMV's Code of Good Governance of Listed Companies.
+The company is among the companies that headed the IBEX 35 with the highest presence of women on the Board of Directors, surpassing the target of 30% set for 2020 in Recommendation 14 of the Code of Good Governance of Listed Companies.
+Further on, Section 4.2 of this report on the Diversity Policy includes information on the new matrix of powers of the Board, approved by it in 2018.